o-ran-sc/nonrtric-plt-ranpm/pm-file-converter/docs/overview.rst

 The XML file is read from the storage, converted to Json, gzipped and stored.

-A Json object indicating that a new Json PM Mesurement report is available is sent on a Kafka topic to be picked up by other components for further processing,
+A Json object indicating that a new Json PM Measurement report is available is sent on a Kafka topic to be picked up by other components for further processing,

 .. image:: ./Architecture.png